DavidManda/QuIPv/Portfolio A/ProductEvaluation.md

      - Usability
         -	Efficient, reliable, satisfying, learnable, maintainable, safe, secure, accessible, memorable, configurable, available

-- Tasked-based evaluation
-    -	Get real users to try out system functionality
-    -	Give them specific task to achieve using system
-    -	Observe how well they get on
-    -	Document areas that need improvement

--	Quantitative and qualitative
-        -	Tit – numerically
-        -	Lit – measure literally

--	Bad questions
-        -	Leading, tries to convince responder
-        -	Loaded, put responder in difficult position
-        -	Double-barrelled, has more than one element
-        -	Absolute, using “always” or “ever”, we can always think of an exception
-        -	Irrelevant, something we don’t care about, or can’t do anything about
-        -	Truism, of course it is so pointless to ask
-        -	Indeterminable, can’t gauge what’s being asked
-        -	Indecipherable, hard for respondent to understand question
-        -	Vague, doesn’t provide any useful info

 -	What do we want to know we have to improve about UI
 -	How usable is product
         -	Should meet client’s requirements
-        -	Try it out, couple clicks
--	Efficient, reliable, satisfying, learnable, maintainable, safe, secure, accessible, memorable, configurable, available

 #####Questionnaire